Oberon00/cpptutorial/doc/proc/user-types.rst

 This code suffers from several problems:

-  * The player variables are not explicitly seperated from each other or other unrelated variables.
+  * The player variables are not explicitly separated from each other or other unrelated variables.
   * The variables are are ordinary ``int``\ s.
 E.g. nothing would prevent you from accidentally writing nonsensical statements like::